Many business owners are unaware of the risks that come with playing music in a business setting.

 As mobile technology improved, and more people began playing music on their smartphones or similar devices, Pandora’s app was used in more places.
 The company realized that businesses might want access to that technology, too, but with licensing requirements, that program must be separate from the original Pandora.

 Pandora for Business is just what it sounds like and more.
 As one of the leading music streaming apps for businesses, they offer full compliance with licensing and copyright, ease of use in creating and managing stations, no ads, and no contract requirements.

 Like the original Pandora player, you can click a thumbs-up or thumbs-down icon to indicate how well you enjoyed the song, allowing you to create the best playlist to associate with your brand.
-Similar to other music streaming services, Pandora for Business allows you to schedule content based on when your store is open, what sorts of events may be happening, and what time of day it is.
+Similar to other music streaming services, the Pandora for Business app allows you to schedule content based on when your store is open, what sorts of events may be happening, and what time of day it is.

 In order to provide music to subscribers, Pandora for Business licenses through several major PROs